by The Law Office of Frank Ciardi | May 28, 2020 | Criminal Defense

 If the alleged victim required first aid, prosecutors normally file assault charges.
 These cases are usually quite complex, especially if there was a domestic relationship between the defendant and the alleged victim.

 Continuing a familiar theme, AA can be a status or conduct crime.
 Emergency responders and other individuals are in a protected class.
-Also, if the defendant uses a weapon and/or puts the alleged victim in the hospital, prosecutors will file AA charges.
-A “weapon” could be pretty much any object, such as a gun, knife, golf club, or even something like a coffee decanter.
+Also, prosecutors will file AA charges if the defendant uses a weapon and/or puts the alleged victim in the hospital.
+A “weapon” could be any object, such as a gun, knife, golf club, or even a coffee decanter.

 To answer assault charges, Rochester criminal defense lawyers typically rely on a lack of evidence or an affirmative defense.
 The alleged victim’s testimony is usually critical in assault cases.
 And, over time, memories fade and witnesses lose interest in the case.
 Affirmative defenses include self-defense.
-If defendants reasonably believed force was necessary to defend themselves or others, the crime is usually excusable.
+The crime is usually excusable if defendants reasonably believed force was necessary to defend themselves or others.

 Contact a Relentless Lawyer